Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Introduction

 A workhorse community-based statistical model for networks is the \emph{stochastic blockmodel}, which posits that vertices belong to latent communities and that edges are drawn independently, with edge probability determined by the community memberships of each vertex \citep{holland_stochastic_1983}.
 A number of works have studied community detection from the lens of the stochastic blockmodel, including deriving information-theoretical limits \citep{zhang_minimax_2016} and phase transition phenomena \citep{abbe2017community}.
 Of the various algorithms proposed for community detection in stochastic blockmodels, \emph{spectral clustering procedures} \citep{von_luxburg_tutorial_2007,rohe_spectral_2011,lei_consistency_2015}, which are collections of clustering techniques that use matrix factorizations such as eigendecompositions and singular value decompositions, have been shown to exhibit good performance both in practice and theoretically, including achieving perfect clustering down to the information-theoretical threshold \citep{lyzinski2014perfect,lei_unified_2019,abbe_entrywise_2020,su_strong_2020}.

 One potential drawback of the stochastic blockmodel is that vertices are assumed to be ``equivalent'' within communities; i.e., edge probabilities are determined \emph{solely} by community memberships.
 To relax this assumption, in the \emph{degree-corrected stochastic blockmodel} \citep{karrer2011stochastic} each vertex has associated to it a \emph{degree correction parameter} intended to shrink edge probabilities according to its magnitude.
 On the one hand, the degree-corrected stochastic blockmodel allows for vertex heterogeneity within communities, but on the other hand the model is more general than the stochastic blockmodel, often requiring more sophisticated procedures to recover communities.
-A number of variants of spectral clustering algorithms for community detection in this model have been considered \citep{lyzinski2014perfect,lei_consistency_2015,jin_fast_2015, gao_community_2018}, intended to ameliorate the ``nuisance'' degree correction parameters.
+A number of variants of spectral clustering algorithms for community detection in this model have been considered \citep{lyzinski2014perfect,lei_consistency_2015,jin_fast_2015, gao_community_2018}, intended to ameliorate the ``nuisance'' degree correction parameters. {A strength of our approach is avoiding strong assumptions on the likelihood of the data, allowing for inference in a variety of settings without sacrificing generality.}

-Many modern datasets deal with observations that consists of multiple networks on the same vertex set \citep{kivela2014multilayer,bazzi2020framework}, denoted as \emph{layers}, such as multiedges or multiview data, networks with time-varying structure, or multiple network observations.
+Many modern datasets deal with observations that consist of multiple networks on the same vertex set \citep{kivela2014multilayer,bazzi2020framework}, denoted as \emph{layers}, such as multiedges or multiview data, networks with time-varying structure, or multiple network observations.
 Community detection in these data presents additional challenges, as it is important to take advantage of a shared structure in the collection of graphs while respecting individual levels of idiosyncrasy.
 For these types of network data, which we refer to as \emph{multilayer networks}, perhaps the simplest community-based statistical model is the \emph{multilayer stochastic blockmodel} \citep{holland_stochastic_1983}.
 This model posits that communities are shared across networks but that edge probabilities change between networks.
-Spectral algorithms for multilayer stochastic blockmodels and generalizations have been considered in \citet{lei_bias-adjusted_2022,jing_community_2021,pensky_clustering_2021,pensky_spectral_2019,arroyo_inference_2021,han_consistent_2015}, though we defer a more thorough discussion of closely related work to \cref{sec:relatedwork}.